ThornDuke/crypto-pwd-generator/README.md

    */
   digits: '0123456789',
   /**
-   * Minimum amount of digits contained in each password;
+   * digitsQty: Minimum amount of digits contained in each password;
    * type: number
    * min: 1
    * max: 2